-There’s a debate over whether requiring quarterly financial reports is good for publicly-traded firms and their shareholders.
+There’s a debate over whether requiring quarterly financial reports is good for publicly-traded firms and their shareholders, and President Donald Trump has called for the U.S. Securities & Exchange Commission to move to a biannual system.

 Vashishtha discusses these studies and their implications in this Fuqua Q&A.